Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: with forbidden paths

 Every component of $G'$ is such that it is $\FF_1$-free or $\FF_2$-free or in other words in $\Pi_1$ or $\Pi_2$.
-Hence if $k > 0$, we return no-instance.
-Otherwise, we return yes-instance.
-Since the largest sized obstruction in these rules is at most $c = d_1+d_2 + \alpha - 2 $, the bounded search tree of the algorithm has $c^{k}$ nodes bounding the running time to $c^kpoly(n)$.
+Hence if $k' \geq 0$, we return yes-instance.
+Otherwise, we return no-instance.
+Since the largest sized obstruction in these rules is at most $c = d_1 + d_2 + \alpha - 2 $, the bounded search tree of the algorithm has $c^{k}$ nodes bounding the running time to $c^k poly(n)$.
 This completes the proof. \end{proof}

 We now describe a family of graphs such that instead of focusing that each component is free of pairs in $\FF_1 \times \FF_2$, we can check whether the graph is free of graphs in this family.